 So I decided to play a game.
-To be more specific, the game Exit Matters.
+To be more specific, one of the games I have developed in the past year called Exit Matters.
 And instead of using this game to help me uncover what matters to me as I contemplate my death, I asked the game what matters to it.
 What does the game Exit Matters want from me?
-If you haven’t met me before, you may begin to see why I named my business Playing With Sparks.
+(If you haven’t met me before, you may begin to see why I named my business Playing With Sparks.
 I learn from playing with sparks of ideas.
-Never know where they will lead.
+Never know where they will lead).

 It’s an interesting way to think about life – and death – as a roll of the dice.

 Many of us who desire a certain amount of control, or believe we create our own reality may struggle with the idea of rolling a dice to determine our lives – or for that matter the next steps of a business.
 But for those that think life is some sort of a reality game – it’s kind of a fun concept.

 What I am tickled by is the thought of using the game as a kind of tablet or way to capture what this game, which seems to have a mind of it’s own judging by all the things I’ve had to get through to even get to this point, is asking of me.
 Not just me wanting perhaps to share the game (the pink circle) or take a chance on the game (the purple circle), or to define my business even further (the green circle) or to reflect on the game more (my favourite way of procrastinating and the blue circle) which were all options.